 Applicants must provide proof of identity and date of birth.
 All identity documents must be in English.
 Acceptable forms of ID include:

 - Current Driver’s License

 - Birth Certificate (Presenting a birth certificate as proof of age and/or identity requires some form of photo ID.)

-- Marriage / Civil Union Fee (payable by cash or credit card only) – Pay the Marriage License fee of $30, payable by cash or credit card only.
+- Marriage / Civil Union Fee (payable by cash or credit card only) – The fee of $30 is payable by cash or credit card only.
 Additional copies of the license (after recording) are $1.25 each.
 Shipping and handling charges may apply.

 - Prohibited Marriages / Civil Unions

 - Ancestor and descendant